 We’re all about shattering the stigma around those who have experienced the negative effects of porn in their lives, so know that anyone, anywhere, at any point in their life can be struggling with porn: whether they’re a man, woman, girl, boy, gay, straight, old, young, or any other diversifying factor, an attraction to and compulsion with porn can be possible.

 Be a friend, and try your best to be understanding.
-A little kindness goes a long way in this fight for real love.
+A little kindness goes a long way in this fight for love.

 For those reading this who feel they are struggling with pornography, you are not alone.
 Check out our friends at Fortify, a science-based recovery platform dedicated to helping you find lasting freedom from pornography.
 Fortify now offers a free experience for both teens and adults.
 Connect with others, learn about your compulsive behavior, and track your recovery journey.
 There is hope—sign up today.